jilliangmeehan/viatrix/content/notes/books/vera's melancholy.md

 > Lose yourself, and especially your sense of direction, in this next chapter of Vera's starbound voyage!

 ### Galaxy Wars
-"Re-igniting a sun is not difficult, but I don't think the Andromeda Empire would like to see that happen," Ike said to the panicked Vera.
+"Re-igniting a [[content/notes/reference/motifs/sun|sun]] is not difficult, but I don't think the Andromeda Empire would like to see that happen," Ike said to the panicked Vera.

 "Do you mean that the Princess has kidnapped Sachi?"
 Vera said with some shock in her voice after giving the matter some thought.